An antibiotic-resistant sexually transmitted infection is on the rise.

 Antibiotic Resistance

-How to recognise Neisseria gonorrhoeae Infections.
+How to recognise Neisseria gonorrhoea Infections to know when to test for it.
 Women should pay attention to burning sensations, difficulty urinating, yellow-green discharge and pain before and after sex.
 They should also pay attention to general vaginal itching.
-M.en should pay attention to many secretions that are always green-yellow, burning sensations and difficulty urinating.
+Men should pay attention to many secretions that are always green-yellow, burning sensations and difficulty urinating.
 If contracted through oral sex, it can trigger pharyngitis in both sexes.
 To be certain, you need urethral swabs for men or vaginal swabs for women.
-There are also oral and rectal tests.
+There are also oral and rectal exams.
 The material is then subject to the amplification of the nucleic acids, while the antibiogram will provide information on the sensitivity and resistance of the bacterium to antibiotics.

 An alarming trend